aptos-labs/aptos-wallet-adapter/packages/wallet-adapter-ant-design/README.md

 # Aptos Wallet Adapter Selector Ant Design

 Package for wallet selector modal using [Ant Design](https://ant.design/).
-Includes a `wallet connect` button when clicked, opens up `wallet select modal`.
+Includes a `wallet connect` button when clicked, opens up a `wallet select modal`.

-If wallet is already connected, the button would display the connected account address truncated (i.e `0x123...abc`), in that case, clicking the button would disconect the wallet.
+If wallet is already connected, the button would display the connected account address truncated (i.e `0x123...abc`), in that case, clicking the button would disconnect the wallet.

 ### Usage